t-katsumura/webassembly-examples-eratosthenes/website/docs/javascript/run-wasm.md

 ### wasmer

-[wasmer](https://wasmer.io/) is also favorite standalone runtime for webassembly.
+[wasmer](https://wasmer.io/) is also famous standalone runtime for WebAssembly.

 Command line options can be found at [CLI Usage](https://docs.wasmer.io/ecosystem/wasmer/usage).
 Executable files can be downloaded at [github releases](https://github.com/wasmerio/wasmer/releases).